allisterb/Alpheus/README.md

 Download and unzip the release archive.
 Type `al -v` and `al -h` (`./al -v` or `./al -h` on Linux) to see the version information and help with using the CLI.

 ### Library
-Install the [NuGet](https://www.nuget.org/packages/Alpheus.Core/) into your application.
+Install the [NuGet](https://www.nuget.org/packages/Alpheus.Core/) package into your application.
 You can read and parse a file like this:
 `MySQL mysql = new MySQL(this.ConfigurationFile, this.AlpheusEnvironment);` See the Alpheus CLI source code and tests for examples on how to use the library.

 ## Building